JohannHahn/buffon_needle/README.md

 4. target fps

 Some combination of arguments seem to give better approximations.
-The standart configuration is good to at least get pi ~ 3.1
+The standard configuration is good to at least get pi ~ 3.1